 M.Phil., Economics, Yale University, 1993

 Federal Circuit Court of Appeals (Dyk, J., 2004-2005)

-Admitted to practice in the District of Columbia and Maryland, and before the United States Supreme Court, and the United States Courts of Appeals for the District of Columbia Circuit, Federal Circuit, and Second, Fourth, and Sixth Circuits.
+Admitted to practice in the District of Columbia and Maryland, and before the United States Supreme Court, and the United States Courts of Appeals for the District of Columbia Circuit, Federal Circuit, and Second, Fourth, Sixth, and Ninth Circuits.